-Two student-selected Verified Credits will be awarded for passing each certification or licensure examination that meets all of the above criteria; and:
+Up to two Verified Credits will be awarded for passing each certification or licensure examination that meets all of the above criteria; and:

-- The student meets program completion criteria listed in this course catalog; and - The student earns at least two standard units of credit in the CTE program completion option.
+- The student meets program completion criteria listed in this course catalog; and - The student earns at least two standard units of credit in the CTE program completion option. - The student is working towards a Standard Diploma.